luojike/comparch/2021/README.md

 Please create your own directory with your register number under this directory

-then submit your source codes and reports to your own directory
+All your source codes and reports should be submitted to your own directory